Tribute

 K. Amarnath, a Stalwart of the Golden Era of Indian Films, was born Amarnath Gelaram Khetarpal on the 1st of December 1914 in Mianwali, Punjab, British India (now in Pakistan).
 He spent his childhood in Mianwali and college years in Lahore.

 We remember him telling us stories about how he happened to enter the film industry.
 His fascination and love for movies started when he was a young boy in school.
-At night, after dinner, knowing that his family was fast asleep, he would climb down the first-floor balcony and quickly make his way to a theatre nearby to watch one of the latest Hollywood movies being screened there.
+At night, after dinner, knowing that his family was fast asleep, he would climb down the first-floor balcony and quickly make his way to a nearby theatre to watch one of the latest Hollywood movies being screened there.
 The next day, his classmates would gather around him as he would narrate the story and re-enact the scenes from the movie he had seen the night before.
 He would describe the scenes in such vivid detail and would so accurately imitate the Hollywood actors that his friends would feel as though they too were watching the movie in the theatre with him!!
 It was sheer entertainment for them.
 And so, his friends fondly nicknamed him, “Matinée Show”.

 He was very strongly influenced and passionately inspired by Hollywood movies made in the 1920s & 1930s